Aloshi/EmulationStation/THEMES.md

 **Fast Select box attributes:**

-`<fastSelectColor>` - the hex color to use for the letter display on the Fast Select box.
+`<fastSelectColor>` - the hex color to use for the letter display on the fast select box.

-`<boxBackground>` - path to a background image file. ~ and . are expanded.

-`<boxBackgroundTiled />` - if present, the background will be tiled instead of stretched.

-`<boxHorizontal>` - path to the "left" border image file.
-It will be flipped for the right border. ~ and . are expanded.

-`<boxHorizontalTiled />` - if present, the horizontal image will be tiled instead of stretched downwards.

-`<boxVertical>` - path to the "top" border image file.
-It will be flipped for the bottom border. ~ and . are expanded.

-`<boxVerticalTiled />` - if present, the vertical image will be tiled instead of stretched to the right.

-`<boxCorner>` - path to the "top left corner" image file.
-It will be flipped for the top right, bottom right, and bottom left corners. ~ and . are expanded.
+`<fastSelectFrame>` - the path to a "nine patch" image to use for the "background" of the fast select box.
+See the "Nine Patches" section for more info.

-There is also a `<fastSelectFont>` font tag (see the Fonts section for more info).
+`<fastSelectFont>`  - font definition to use for the fast select letter.
+See the "Fonts" section for more info.

 Fonts